-What is the ADA definition of disability?
+What Is the ADA Definition of Disability?

 Detailed in 45 CFR § 1181.103(4), the Americans with Disabilities Act (ADA) defines disability, specifically a “handicapped person,” as “a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment.”